brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 staging for an `/ssd5/.../<scene>` target also lives under that `/ssd5` parent, never under the shell's `/tmp` work root.

+**Filesystem-entry safety is binding:** “target absent” means `os.path.lexists(target) == False`; existing files, directories, symlinks, and dangling symlinks are all refusal states.
+Producers create staging with `tempfile.mkdtemp(dir=resolved_target_parent, ...)`; staging must be a real directory, never a symlink.
+Resolve the staging/target parents strictly and require the same intended real parent/device.
+Before validation/publication, walk staging with `lstat` and reject symlinked modality directories or artifact files plus FIFOs, sockets, devices, or other unexpected entry types.
+A configured parent path may traverse a symlink only when its strict resolution is the validated intended parent; target and staging entries themselves may not.

+Publication tests cover existing empty/non-empty directories, regular files, symlinks, dangling target symlinks, staging-root symlinks, symlinked render images/summaries, unexpected special entries, device mismatch, and a target injected immediately before the final absence recheck/rename.
+The documented race after that recheck remains outside the cooperative-publisher contract.

 Publication supports **one cooperative publisher per target**.
 It rechecks target absence immediately before `os.rename` and tests both empty and non-empty existing targets, but does not claim race-safe no-clobber behavior against a